 She then utilized the results of a multi-year survey conducted by the Centers for Disease Control and Prevention (CDC) to ascertain whether teenagers living in areas with pro-HPV vaccine policies had more sex.
 The results of this study – they didn’t.

-A total of over 715 thousand particpants were reported to having sexual intercourse over the past three months, while over 217 thousand of them reported recent condom use.
+A total of over 715 thousand participants were reported to having sexual intercourse over the past three months, while over 217 thousand of them reported recent condom use.
 They found no statistically significant links between areas with HPV vaccine legislation and adolescent sexual behaviors.

 The authors concluded that: